 FAQs

-The 2022 Parkes Elvis Festival dates are 20-24 April, with the Festival celebrating Elvis' 1968 musical film Speedway.
+The 2024 Parkes Elvis Festival dates are 10-14 January, with the Festival celebrating Elvis' 1957 musical comedy film Jailhouse Rock.

 For major shows we strongly suggest buying your tickets in advance of your arrival in Parkes.